camilleallard/camilleallard.github.io/_pages/about.md

 From a `methodological` viewpoint, my main expertise is predominantly in `qualitative` methods.
 I have extensive experience conducting interviews and focus groups and have employed various methods and approaches, such as interviews, focus groups, case studies, think-aloud techniques, and process tracing.
 I have also conducted surveys and have training in statistical analysis (using SPSS).

-In terms of `teaching`, I am a co-lecturer for the Globalisation and Social Justice course and have designed and led a laboratory on the politics of care at the University of Milan.